laGataLola/laGataLola/README.md

 - 👋 Hi, I’m @laGataLola
 - 👀 I’m interested in Art, Videogames and Illustration
-- 🌱 I’m a Front End Developer, with experience using Django, Boostrap and Python.
-Currently learning new languages and Back End.
+- 🌱 As a Front End Developer, I have experience using Django, Boostrap and Python.
 - 📫 How to reach me: lagatalolablog@gmail.com
 - 🎨 Feel free to check my artworks and online stores at https://linktr.ee/lagatalola.dibujos